-containing the emulator/translator's native mode register set should be given so that the CM state may be extracted from the registers.

-- The state of the emulator/translator is stored in the task control block (TCB).
+- The emulator/translator is not running, and the CM state for the process is stored in the CMGLOBALS area of the PIB.
+The CMG option is used in this case. - The emulator/translator is running, in which case the CM state is maintained in the native mode registers.
+In this case the virtual address of an interrupt stack marker (ISM) or processor internal memory record (PIM) containing the emulator/translator's native mode register set should be given so that the CM state may be extracted from the registers. - The state of the emulator/translator is stored in the task control block (TCB).
 As in the PIM and ISM case above, the register data found is used to set up the CM state. - The user desires to construct the CM state from scratch.
 To do this, the user must place into the current NM register set (using the MR command) values that correspond to the state of an active emulator/translator.
 The appropriate values are then extracted from the register set to build the CM state.
 The REGS options allows this to be done.

 virtaddr Any valid expression specifying the virtual address of an interrupt stack marker (ISM) or a processor internal memory (PIM) record.
-The type of structure is indicated by one of the following optional parameters:

-ISM The data is an interrupt stack marker
+The type of structure is indicated by one of the following optional parameters: ISM The data is an interrupt stack marker (default).

-(default).

 PIMVIRTUAL The data is processor internal memory format.

-PIMREAL The data is processor internal memory format,

-but the address is a real memory address.
+PIMREAL The data is processor internal memory format, but the address is a real memory address.
 If a full virtual address is given, the offset part is used as the real memory address.

-TCB This parameter indicates that the register save state in the task control block (TCB) for the current PIN should be used for initialization.
-The register save state in the TCB is in the form of an interrupt_marker_type.

-CMG This parameter indicates that the CM registers should be

-initialized based on CMGLOBALS area in the process

-information block (PIB) of the current process.

-REGS This parameter indicates that the CM registers should

-be initialized based on the current NM regs.
-The NM

-regs are interpreted as containing values used by the emulator/translator.
+TCB block (TCB) for indicates that the register save state in the task control the current PIN should be used for initialization.
+The ate in the TCB is in the form of an arker_type.
+CMG indicates that the CM registers should be initialized based LS area in the process information block (PIB) of the REGS This parameter indicates that the CM registers should be initialized based on the current NM regs.
+The NM regs are interpreted as containing values used by the emulator/translator.